fuzziqersoftware/resource_dasm/README.md

 render_bits is useful to answer the question "might this random-looking binary data actually be an image or 2-D array?"
 Give it a color format and some binary data, and it will produce a full-color BMP file that you can look at with your favorite image viewer or editor.
 You can also give a color table (.bin file produced by resource_dasm from a clut resource) if you think the input is indexed color data.
 If the output looks like garbage, play around with the width and color format until you figure out the right parameters.

 Run render_bits without any options for usage information.

+### render_text

+render_text lets you see what actual text would look like when rendered with a bitmap font (FONT/NFNT resource).
+To use it, get a .bin file from a FONT or NFNT resource (e.g. with resource_dasm --save-raw).
+Then run render_text with no arguments to see how to use it.

 ### replace_clut